shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/all_electromagnetic_field_tensors.rst

    .. {{{

-   .. rubric:: Start from the double flattened Faraday tensor
+   .. rubric:: Start from the Faraday 2-form

    .. math::